artyMh/live-list-test-excersise/README.md

 Details of stories implemented located here http://localhost:3000/about

-## Start with docker

 ## Repository Organisation

 This repository is monorepo done with NPM Workspaces

 - `apps/backend` - backend part of application, containing business and WebSocket logic
 - `apps/frontend` - frontend part of application, works with backend
-- `packages/core` - things, which are shared between frontend and backend
+- `packages/core` - things, which are shared between frontend and backend (DTOs, etc)

 ## Stack